Model-Free Robust Average-Reward Reinforcement Learning with Sample Complexity Analysis: Robust Halpern Iteration (RHI)

-As discussed in \Cref{sec:probform}, finding the optimal policy for a robust AMDP is equivalent to solving the corresponding robust Bellman equation \eqref{eq:bellman q}: $Q=\mathcal{T}_{\cp,g^*}(Q)=\mathcal{T}_\mathcal{P}(Q)-g^*_\mathcal{P}$, where $\mathcal{T}_\cp(Q)=r+\sigma_\cp(\max_\mca Q)$.
+As discussed in \Cref{sec:probform}, finding the optimal policy for a robust AMDP is equivalent to solving the corresponding robust Bellman equation (\ref{eq:bellman q}): $Q=\mathcal{T}_{\cp,g^*}(Q)=\mathcal{T}_\mathcal{P}(Q)-g^*_\mathcal{P}$, where $\mathcal{T}_\cp(Q)\triangleq r+\sigma_\cp(Q_{\max})$.
 However, solving this equation is highly challenging.
-Firstly, the equation has two unknown variables: $Q$ and $g^*_\cp$; Since $g^*_\mathcal{P}$ is unknown, the operator $\mathcal{T}_{\mathcal{P},g^*_\mathcal{P}}$ is not readily feasible.
-Moreover, the operator $\mathcal{T}_{\cp,g}$ is a non-expansion, invalidating the previous methods for discounted settings.
-Finally, the non-linear structure of $\mathcal{T}_{\cp,g}$ (compared to linear structure of non-robust operator) further results in a complicated solution space to the Bellman equation \citep{wang2023model}.
-In the following, we address these challenges sequentially, and propose our RHI algorithm.
+Firstly, the equation has two unknown variables: $Q$ and $g^*_\cp$; since $g^*_\mathcal{P}$ is unknown, the operator $\mathcal{T}_{\mathcal{P},g^*_\mathcal{P}}$ is not readily feasible.
+Moreover, the Bellman operator $\mathcal{T}_{\cp,g}$ is not a contraction but merely a \textit{non-expansion} under our setting, invalidating most of the previous model-free iterative methods \cite{xu2025efficient,xu2025finite,wang2024model}.
+Finally, the non-linear structure of $\mathcal{T}_{\cp,g}$ (compared to the linear structure of the non-robust operator) further results in a complicated solution space to the Bellman equation \citep{wang2023model}.
+In the following, we address these challenges sequentially and propose our RHI algorithm.

-We first claim that, even if we do not know the value of $g^*_\cp$, we can still obtain the optimal policy through a proximal equation.
-Our claim is based on the following result, where we show that a near-optimal policy can be identified by approximating the solution to the robust Bellman equation \eqref{eq:bellman q} w.r.t. the Span semi-norm. \begin{lemma} Let \(Q\in \mathbb{R}^{SA}\) and $\pi$ be the greedy policy w.r.t. $Q$, i.e., $\pi(s)\in\arg\max_{a\in\mathcal{A}}Q(s,a).$ Then, for every state $s\in\mcs$, it holds that
+\textbf{Curse of dual variables.} To address the issue of solving an equation with two unknown variables, we first claim that, even if we do not know the value of $g^*_\cp$, we can still obtain the optimal policy through a proximal equation.
+Our claim is based on the following result, where we show that a near-optimal policy can be identified by approximating the solution to the robust Bellman equation (\ref{eq:bellman q}) w.r.t. the Span semi-norm. \begin{lemma} Under \Cref{ass}, let \(Q\in \mathbb{R}^{SA}\) and $\pi(s)\in\arg\max_{a\in\mathcal{A}}Q(s,a).$ Then, it holds that:

-\end{lemma} The result thus implies that, to obtain the optimal policy $\pi^*$, exactly solving \eqref{eq:bellman q} is not necessary; Instead, it suffices to find a weaker solution $Q$ such that $\mathcal{T}_{\cp,g^*_\cp}(Q)-Q=ce$ for some constant $c\in\mathbb{R}$ and the all-one vector $e=(1,...,1)\in\mathbb{R}^{SA}$ (note that the solution $Q$ to \eqref{eq:bellman q} also satisfies the equation with $c=0$).
-Moreover, we can show that the above equation, and hence finding the optimal policy, are further equivalent to solving the proximal equation that only contains one variable:
+\end{lemma} The result thus implies that, to obtain the optimal policy $\pi^*$, exactly solving \eqref{eq:bellman q} is not necessary; instead, it suffices to find a weaker solution $Q$ such that $\mathcal{T}_{\cp,g^*_\cp}(Q)-Q=ce$, for some constant $c\in\mathbb{R}$ and the all-one vector $e=(1,...,1)\in\mathbb{R}^{SA}$ (note that the solution $Q$ to \eqref{eq:bellman q} also satisfies the equation with $c=0$).
+Moreover, we show that we can get rid of the unknown $g^*_\cp$ and solve the proximal equation that only contains one variable: